iOS

 }

-// Unsubscribe from Push Notifications
+// Unsubscribe from Push Notifications.
+The `Bool` carried in `.success` is

 DashX.unsubscribe { result in